-A Grand Tour of World Heritage, Art & Culture : 6 Days & 5 Nights
+A Grand Tour of World Heritage, Art & Culture: Kyoto, Nara and Himeji

 Kyoto and Nara are together the world’s most culturally rich cities, with 17 UNESCO World Heritage Sites, more than 1600 Buddhist temples, and over 400 Shinto shrines between them.

-On this tour, you will have the opportunity to explore the cities’s best attractions.
+On this tour, you will have the opportunity to explore some of the best attractions of this Kansai region.
 You will also be afforded the chance to experience the traditional hot spring town of Arima Onsen, a place with centuries of history, snuggled up against Mt.
 Rokko in Kobe.

 You will be met by your personal tour guide at a nearby international airport or at JR Kyoto Station, whisked into a well appointed car, and expediently delivered to your luxury hotel or ryokan inn.